 Social Security Disability Denial Rates or What are my chances to win SSDI or SSI?

 This page will list the approval rates for SSDI and SSI disability at application and reconsideration for each state.
 You can also determine the denial rate from these numbers.
 I listed below the average winning percentages for each state and the individual local offices averages may be different.
-At the very bottom of the page, you will find the percentage of cases that win and lose at all stages nationally.
+At the very bottom of the page, you will find the percentage of cases that win and lose at all stages nationally for the year 2008.
+I have also just added the average winning and losing percentages nationally for the year 2010 for all stages of the process.

 I am including this information in the website because I am frequently asked if everyone is denied when they first apply and what are my chances of winning?
 When looking at the statistics on keep in mind that these are averages and every case is different the approval and denial rates may not be indicative of your local SSA office.
 In my experience, I find that those that win at the early stages are fully developed files that show an individual meets a listing or is disabled under the GRID rules.
 In fact, 58% of SSD or SSI claims that won did so by meeting or equaling the listing of impairments.
 This is why I feel it is important to have a lawyer for ssdi or ssi as early in the process as possible.
 If you leave the development of your file up to SSA you will certainly decrease your chances of winning at these early stages of the process.
 If you decide not to get a lawyer you must do everything you can to get all your medical records in and make sure you understand how SSA will determine if you are disabled.